 You are great at what you do!
 Why compromise your commission?
 Why burden yourself and your team members?
 Why dread picking up that call from that client who is paying you less to do more.
 Say no and goodbye to demanding, unappreciative clients.
 You know your value and you live up to it every single transaction!
 Walk in that.
 Rest in that.

 The Realty of Undervaluing Your Worth

 Now, here is the hard truth.
 If you continue to devalue your services, you will lose clients.
 You will lose employees.
+You will not get the clients you want.
 You will miss out on the reward of loving what you do.
 Eventually, you will despise going into work everyday.
 Like the old Chinese proverb says: